symfony-si/symfony-docs-sl/reference/configuration/security.rst

     To use this encoder, you either need to use PHP Version 5.5 or install the `ircmaxell/password-compat`_ library via Composer.

-.. versionadded:: 2.2
-    The BCrypt password encoder was added in Symfony 2.2.

 .. configuration-block::